Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Naydra chittered again and swatted his ear affectionately.
 "You and your alliteration, Bumpkin…also, *no* you great oaf!
 The Summer Scent, maybe?"

 "It’s th’ most fastest ‘lil ship I ever owned!
-It’s the prototype ‘fer the *Drunker!* Don’t that seem kinda...uh…"
+It’s the prototype ‘fer the *Drunker!* Don’t that seem kinda... uh…"

 "Feminine?"